-In addition, the NIF is working since 2014 in the context of a revised and harmonised governance framework - including revised project application forms and project development guidance -that improves the accountability of the decision making process while reducing transaction costs.
+In addition, the NIF is working since 2014 in the context of a revised and harmonised governance framework that improves the accountability of the decision making process while reducing transaction costs.

 The decision making-process has been shortened by the abolishment of a provisional approval phase.
 Projects that have been positively assessed by the Technical Meeting are directly submitted to the board for a recommendation for financing..
 A second notable change is the more intensive involvement of the EU Delegations all along the project preparation by the Eligible Financial Institutions (EFIs) and a stronger focus on the discussion on the NIF pipeline.